Sober living homes can help. In one study that took place at Options Recovery Services, abstinence levels improved from 11% to 68% after six months.

 If you think that a sober living home would be a good fit for your recovery, you can start by searching for sober living homes online.
 Many search engines will default to showing you the closest sober living homes first, which will give you an idea of how far you’ll have to travel to find one of these communities.

-Use the internet to begin your search and even to narrow it down a bit, but don’t stop with your online search.
-Since you’re looking to move in with other people, you’ll want to make sure that you’ll “mesh” well with those other people.
-If you’ve been to rehab or another treatment program, ask the directors if they can recommend a sober living home.
+You can always use the Internet to begin your search and even to narrow it down a bit, but don’t stop with your online search.
+Since you’re looking to move in with other people, you’ll want to make sure that you’ll get along well with those other people.
+If you’ve been to rehab or another treatment program, ask the directors if they can recommend sober living homes that would be a good fit for you.
 When you’ve narrowed your search, schedule interviews with the directors of the sober living homes that you’re interested in.
 See if you can also talk to some of the residents.

 Are You Looking for Drug Treatment Options?